ampl/ampl.github.io/docs/source/solvers/options/highs.md

       0/1*/2: MIP solver report level

 tech:optionfile (optionfile, option:file)
-      Name of solver option file.
+      Name of solver option file. (surrounded by 'single' or "double" quotes if the name contains blanks).
 Lines that start with # are ignored.
       Otherwise, each nonempty line should contain "name=value".

 tech:outlev (outlev)